Canopy & Stars Logo

 Ullapool, Scotland

 Northern Scotland lies at the same latitude as parts of Norway and Alaska so the chances of seeing the elusive aurora are much higher, especially from October to March on cold nights with clear skies.
 The wild landscape of Ullapool in the northwest of Scotland looks breathtaking when illuminated by undulating waves of green and purple light dancing across the night skies.
 Stay five minutes away in coastal splendour on a forest site where the owners are helping to rewild the Scottish Highlands.
-Red Squirrel Cabin sleeps two and its neighbour Pine Marten Cabin sleeps four in beautifully-designed luxury, with the chance to spot their namesakes as you eat a hearty breakfast on the deck overlooking Loch Broom.
+Pine Marten Cabin sleeps four in beautifully-designed luxury, with the chance to spot their namesakes as you eat a hearty breakfast on the deck overlooking Loch Broom.
 As you gear up for a night of sky gazing, spend your days on guided ecology walks, canoeing in Ullapool, ticking off local Munros or just lolling in the comfy living space and spotting wildlife through the huge windows.

 Norrbotten, Sweden